roman-milk/roman-milk.github.io/victoria-the-slut.md

  Rather than head inside I stayed at the front door and continued to fuck Vic's face.
 I looked around admiring the day and my situation.
 I caught some movement in the neighbor's window above their garage.
 The drapes moved again, but I couldn't see anything.
 Just the Vic hit my sweet spot and I was going to cum.

  "Open up my sexy slut here's some more!"
 I said pulling my cock out of her mouth, jerking myself twice and began to cum.
 I fired a stream on to her right cheek and another on to the center of her tits then finally milked the last little bit directly into her mouth.
 When I was done swallowed all the cum in her mouth with a big gulp.
-Report_Story #6